NGC 6820 and NGC 6823

-NGC 6820 is a small reflection nebula near the open cluster NGC 6823 in Vulpecula.
+NGC 6820 is a small emission nebula near the open cluster NGC 6823 in Vulpecula.
 The reflection nebula and cluster are embedded in a large faint emission nebula called Sh 2-86.
 The whole area of nebulosity is often referred to as NGC 6820.

 M27, the Dumbbell Nebula, is found three degrees to the east, and α Vulpeculae three degrees to the west.

 Open star cluster NGC 6823 is about 50 light-years across and lies about 6,000 light-years away.
 The center of the cluster formed about two million years ago and is dominated in brightness by a host of bright young blue stars.
 Outer parts of the cluster contain even younger stars.
 It forms the core of the Vulpecula OB1 stellar association.